Mishalzeera/electrophile-dev/README.md

 ## Testing procedures

-I found this category of remarks counterintuitive, and therefore a good learning experience.
+I found this category of remarks counterintuitive to think of after the fact, and therefore a good learning experience.
 Checking the live output of my IDE as I was going seemed the obvious primary testing procedure, but of course, I take CI's meaning to be something a bit deeper.

 **Asking other people** whose opinion I respect was my primary testing procedure.
 I have some very talented designers and photographers as good friends, and I did often request their input.
 I would send them a live link in the early days of Gitpod, and then later on just the Pages link.
 (I still haven't found a VS extension that replicates what the "python3 -m http.server" command gives you when you make the link public.
 Very handy!)

 My friends were all wonderfully opinionated and clear in their feedback.
 Mostly they would encourage me to reduce and minimalise.
 The decision to completely remove the video media, especially, was encouraged by them.
 I often have an unsure feeling with web design that "more is always needed".
 My friends helped me be more decisive and committed to my minimalist leanings.
 Not least my mentor Brian, too.

 **Internet Explorer and Edge** are awful and I confess I didn't test anything with them by choice.
 I am new to the world of coding and I don't want to get discouraged, depressed or even infuriated.
 It does seem like lots of developers have been ignoring it the last few years.
 I drew some comfort, especially, from the Tasty Syntax podcast episode "Potluck...is Safari the new IE11?..".
-A bit too deepgeek for me, but it was a relief to hear that many people just ignore IE/Edge.
+A bit too ultra-geek for me, but it was a relief to hear that many people just ignore IE/Edge.

 **Chrome and Firefox** on the other hand were amazing.
 I am using Visual Studio Code to work in, and the Live Server extension was routed primarily through Firefox.
 The developer tools in Firefox, if you are using Flexbox, are very helpful.
 Chrome is working on that functionality, it looks like, but it's very much there in Firefox.
 The Electrophile site was published on Git Pages about halfway through, so I have a Chrome browser tab on all the time that I cross-reference once in a while.
 I may route to Chrome when the time comes to use more JavaScript.

 **Speaking of VS Code** it has been a lot of fun learning how to use and customise.
 Although using VS Code, on the surface, doesn't sound like a testing procedure, the steps I went through to integrate it with GitHub made me a lot more aware of how Git works in practice.
 I ended up simply installing the GitHub desktop app, and that did everything I needed.
 The long and painful process of getting there, however, taught me what a pull request and a branch merge are.
 I lost some work in the process, which made me more careful with my commits as well as helped me develop a workflow that kept my eyes on the goal of whatever it was I was trying to accomplish.
 As obvious as that sounds, you can easily get lost in a rabbit hole when you are new to this, I think.
 At least I easily do.

-**The Am I Responsive** website was useful for my doubts, and it is wonderful that you can scroll on each screen.
+**The Am I Responsive** website was useful for my doubts, and it is helpful that you can scroll on each screen.
 However, this screenshot always makes me laugh because it seems a bit over the top.
 I do respect the fact that responsiveness is imperative, and has been for some time now.
 I'm still trying to understand my tickled reaction to this picture.
 It makes me think of someone selling watches from a raincoat on a street corner, a bit lowbrow and flashy.

 ![Am I?](assets/imgs/wframe-imgs/responsive.png)